crossplane/crossplane/design/one-pager-k8s-native-providers.md

    [Ceph], are also exposed by Rook).
 1. The `ObjectStore` controller should write any required connection secrets to a Kubernetes `Secret` in the Crossplane control cluster.
-1. The Rook stack should expose an additional `Provider` (`objectstore.rook.crossplane.io`) kind that can reference the aforementioned `Secret`.
-Create a `Provider` of this kind.
+1. The Rook stack should expose an additional `ProviderConfig` (`objectstore.rook.crossplane.io`) kind that can reference the aforementioned `Secret`.
+Create a `ProviderConfig` of this kind.
-1. The Rook stack should also expose `Bucket` and `BucketClass` resources that reference a Rook object store `Provider`.
+1. The Rook stack should also expose `Bucket` and `BucketClass` resources that reference a Rook object store `ProviderConfig`.
 A `Bucket` may now be provisioned either dynamically using a `Bucket` claim type or the Rook `Bucket` kind directly.

 If using a separate Minio stack, the workflow would look as follows:

-1. Install the Rook stack and the Minio stack into the Crossplane control cluster and create a Kubernetes `Provider` kind to connect to a target cluster where the Rook and Minio operators have been installed.
+1. Install the Rook stack and the Minio stack into the Crossplane control cluster and create a Kubernetes `ProviderConfig` kind to connect to a target cluster where the Rook and Minio operators have been installed.
 1. Create an `ObjectStore` (`minio.rook.crossplane.io`) in Crossplane, which will statically provision an `ObjectStore` (`minio.rook.io`) in the target cluster.
 1. The `ObjectStore` controller should write any required connection secrets to a Kubernetes `Secret` in the Crossplane control cluster.
-1. The Minio stack should expose a `Provider` (`minio.crossplane.io`) kind that can reference the aforementioned `Secret`.
-Create a `Provider` of this kind.
+1. The Minio stack should expose a `ProviderConfig` (`minio.crossplane.io`) kind that can reference the aforementioned `Secret`.
+Create a `ProviderConfig` of this kind.
-1. The Minio stack should also expose `Bucket` and `BucketClass` resources that reference a Minio `Provider`.
+1. The Minio stack should also expose `Bucket` and `BucketClass` resources that reference a Minio `ProviderConfig`.
 A `Bucket` may now be provisioned either dynamically using a `Bucket` claim type or the Minio `Bucket` kind directly.

 Though the Minio stack strategy is somewhat cumbersome in that multiple